Makeblock: Makeblock Halocode

-2. STEAM pro
+STEAM pro

-2.1 Laserbox
+Laserbox

 Designed for education and creation, Laserbox re-imagines and redefines laser operating performance by the use of a high-resolution, ultra-wide-angle camera together with an AI visual algorithm.
 The machine can auto-identify any official material and then set up the cutting-engraving parameters accordingly.

-2.2 mBuild
+mBuild

 mBuild is the new series of electronic modules.
 It includes over 60 types of modules, supports infinite combinations, and can be used offline without further programming.
 Supported by both mBlock and the Mu Python editor, mBuild can be used to create interesting projects for beginners through to professionals.
 It facilitates learning the basics of programming, developing advanced projects, teaching AI and IoT, joining robotics competitions and much more.

-2.3 Makerspace
+Makerspace

 Makerspace is a programmable building block platform that encompasses electronic modules, structural parts, motors and actuators, and transmission and motion parts for gadget building.
 Teachers can get customized Makerspace proposals for specific curriculum needs.
 Coupled with Scratch or text-based coding in mBlock, Makerspace helps students participate in global robotic events like MakeX.